-Whichever side (or on) the fence you sit, defunding the BBC is ultimately bad news for content – for which the BBC is admired and envied the world over.
+Whether you choose to sit on the fence or pick a side, defunding the BBC is ultimately bad news for content – for which the BBC is admired and envied the world over.
 As such, the most obvious route for the BBC to pursue is to bucket its vast on-demand content catalog into a subscription service comprised of multiple content packages, while seeking ad-supported funding for linear content.

 Its linear channels will likely be reduced to just two eventually (BBC One and BBC Two), condensing the best of news, sports, soaps, and gameshows, supported by ads, while drama series and documentaries could be offered under an affordable SVoD subscription, while kids content, films, comedies etc. could be bolted on as extra paid packages.